 Data is anything used to describe an aspect of an entity (like a feature's owner or a note's tags).
 Like entities, data is universal; if it's deleted in one place, it disappears from Productboard entirely.

-You can access your workspace's data from the Data section in the main menu, from an entity's details sidebar, and from board-specific tools like features board columns.
+You can access your workspace's data from the Data section in the main menu, from an entity's details sidebar, and from board-specific tools like grid columns.

 Deleting boards vs deleting entities and data